National 4-H Week in Preston County

 Our Preston County Extension office provides aid to farmers, gardeners, and homeowners, but also local educational programs for area families and youth, businesses, and communities.
-On our web site you will find Extension Service related information on all of these subjects.
-When in doubt, you can always call our office or e-mail us.WVU’s Preston County Extension Office is part of the national land-grant system.
+On our website you will find Extension Service related information on all of these subjects.
+When in doubt, you can always call our office or email us.WVU’s Preston County Extension office is part of the national land-grant system.
 Each office has the same mission as its foundation: to help people put knowledge to work.
-On our web site, we also link you to eXtension, a national clearinghouse on Extension Service information, gathered by over 3000 Extension Agents across the United States.
+On our website, we also link you to eXtension, a national clearinghouse on Extension Service information, gathered by Extension Agents across the United States.

-Each WVU Extension Office can provide the public with information on many topics from many resources.
-The Preston County Extension Office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources, 4-H & Youth Development, Families & Health, and Community Educational Outreach Service (CEOS).
+Each WVU Extension Office provides the public with information on many topics from various research-based resources.
+WVU’s Preston County Extension faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources, 4-H & Youth Development, Families & Health, and Community Educational Outreach Service (CEOS).
 To meet and support the needs of local people and communities, county faculty and staff involve local residents in developing and leading specific programs and activities.

 Part of the National Cooperative Extension System